sammochen/editorials/LeetCode 464 Editorial.md

 ### Memoization
 We need to memoize this function so we do not recalculate visited states.
 The key is that we **only** need to remember the choices that are available left.
 We can introduce a ```dp``` array that is set to -1 if it has not been visited, 0 if the player loses, and 1 if the player wins.
-The size of this array needs to be at least 2^20.
+The size of this array needs to be at least ```2^20```.

 ### Gotchas
 Don't forget about the edge cases!
-If the target is too high, even with all the choices, the player cannot win.
+If the target is too high even with all the choices, the player cannot win.

 ## Complexity
 As there are ```2^maxChoosableInteger``` states, the memory complexity is ```O(2^maxChoosableInteger)```.